-On October 8th, 2020, AMD announced it’s brand new Ryzen 5000 series of CPUs based on the new and improved Zen 3 architecture.
-The new Ryzen processors brought about many generational improvements not only in multi-core performance but also in single-core which had been the one area where AMD still lagged behind Intel.
+Choosing the best motherboard for Ryzen 5000 series CPUs can be a bit of a challenge due to their recency and high power demands.
+The new Ryzen processors, based on the Zen 3 architecture, brought about many generational improvements not only in multi-core performance but also in single-core which had been the one area where AMD still lagged behind Intel.
 Well, not anymore since AMD has officially taken the crown from Intel with the Ryzen 5000 series of CPUs.
 The new Zen 3 architecture overhauled the design of the cores in such a way that latency was reduced and gaming performance was tremendously improved.
+We have now updated this guide twice in November 2021.

 One of the best things about the Ryzen 5000 series is that it is drop-in compatible with the existing X570 and B550 chipsets with, at most, a BIOS update required.
-Not only that, support for the older B450 Motherboard and X470 motherboards is also coming in January.
+Due to this reason, there are dozens of Ryzen 5000 compatible motherboards out there.
+Not only that, support for the older B450 motherboards and X470 motherboards is also confirmed, both by AMD and by consumers.
 This is a great step since that gives users on older CPUs like 1st Gen Ryzen a direct path of an upgrade to the Ryzen 5000 series.
-With that out of the way, let’s get into our picks for the top 5 AMD motherboards for the brand new Ryzen 5000 series of CPUs.
+With that out of the way, let’s get into our picks for the best motherboards that support Ryzen 5000 out of the box.

 1. ASUS Crosshair VIII Hero (WiFi)